 This community will launch mid-2017.
 Learning and networking will begin immediately through webinars, calls, and resources.

 In 2018 and 2019, we will host four in-person convenings in locations that demonstrate innovative strategies and systems.
 Between convenings, we will continue to learn and share virtually.
+This draft timeline will give you an idea of the flow of the community.
+Specific topics will be identified by the community.

 Who should participate?